-We call on God in prayer, but often feel that by the time we’ve prayed, God must not have heard our message correctly.
+If we’re honest with ourselves, we sometimes feel like our prayers are similar to the telephone game.
+We call on God in prayer, but sometimes feel like God must not have heard our message correctly.
 We question whether God heard us because the outcome of our prayers may not always be what we’ve hoped for.

 Did God hear me correctly?

 I am convinced that contrary to our thoughts, feelings or the state of the circumstances around us, God hears our prayers.
 Not a single word or tear goes unnoticed by our El Roi–the God who sees.

 The first account of people praying can be found in Genesis 4:26,